Rally Car Prep

 Higher end intercom: Sparco IS140 is a nice high end Peltor compatible intercom that has both a 9V battery power and 12V from the car for seamless power transition.
 It turns automatically on when the codriver connects his helmet.
 Stilo helmets will require a Stilo-Peltor cable, other helmets can use a comm kit like this one: http://www.rallynuts.com/helmet-headsets/rosso-racing-advanced-pro-open-face-headset.html

 We have had great success with a very simple Android tablet and some apps for both car telemetry and rally computer.
 Alternatively you can use a modern phone, what really matters is that you have a dual GPS/GLONASS receiver for accuracy.
+Note that the use of a rally computer is not really useful beyond recce when using RallySafe, since the RallySafe unit provides similar features to a rally computer.

 7" Android tablet with GPS ($50): http://www.amazon.com/gp/product/B015PVT1EO